China expresses concern after protests at Myanmar mine

-Myanmar police on Monday fired on protesters near the Letpadaung mine which is at the center of a long-running land dispute, killing one person and wounding 20.
+Myanmar police on Monday fired on protesters near the Letpadaung mine which is at the centre of a long-running land dispute, killing one person and wounding 20.

 The mining company, Myanmar Winbao, is a unit of the Chinese weapons manufacturer China North Industries Group Corp.